I have been in the fitness industry for over 15 years; Specializing in Group Fitness, Yoga, and Personal Training.

 Certified Pilates Teacher PMA®-CPT

 I have taught Pilates since 2003, but my understanding of the body deepened hugely once I studied Franklin Method.
 Studying this Method has given me unique tools to help me create freer and more functional movement for myself and for others.
 I love to watch my students discover how Franklin Method can instantly help to create positive change.
 Experience a new state of being!

 If you are curious about your body and wondering how to help it feel and move better, then this is the class for you.
 In this series of movement classes, we will look at the body with new eyes and discover amazing things!
 Using imagery and other novel tools, we will learn quick and easy ways to relax, yet wake up, different areas of the body and enable them to make a more valuable contribution to your movement and well being.
 Improve balance, posture, breathing, coordination and flexibility!
 Expect to stand/move most of the time during this class.
 No special equipment is required.

 Polly Erskine is a retired nurse, who took up painting on a whim when she turned 75.
 Five years later, she has excelled to the point of being a teacher of art expression.
 In her free time she volunteers at her local seniors community centre, is a seamstress helping those with physical challenges have clothes that fit them perfectly.
 She also loves to relax, cook, and of course paint.
 She is looking forward to having you in her home to get you started on your self expression.

-Marie-Louise Doyle, BCA’s Executive Director and the interim lead for its book club, The Butterfly Effect.
+Marie-Louise Doyle, Breast Cancer Action ’s Executive Director and the interim lead for its book club, The Butterfly Effect.
 An avid reader herself, ML is know for getting the job done.
 She looks forward to getting to know you and of course READING!